winsoft666/QCefWidget/README.md

 5. Using CMake to build the project, for example:
     ``` bat
-    REM create the build folder
     mkdir build && cd build

-    REM generate and build the project
     cmake .. && cmake --build .
     ```

 > Thanks to [QCefView] (https://github.com/tishion/QCefView) project, `QCefWidget` great reference for the project in terms of engineering structure.